Uranium(III) hydride: Hydrogen gas reaction

+Exposure of uranium metal to hydrogen at 250 °C gives the trihydride:

+Bulk uranium metal crumbles into a fine powder during the course of the reaction.

-Uranium hydride is not an interstitial compound, causing the metal to expand upon hydride formation.
-In its lattice, each uranium atom is surrounded by 6 other uranium atoms and 12 atoms of hydrogen; each hydrogen atom occupies a large tetrahedral hole in the lattice.
+The process is reminiscent of hydrogen embrittlement but uranium hydride is not an interstitial compound.
+Instead, according to X-ray crystallography, each uranium atom is surrounded by 12 atoms of hydrogen (defect perovskite structure).
+Each hydrogen atom occupies a large tetrahedral hole in the lattice.
 The density of hydrogen in uranium hydride is approximately the same as in liquid water or in liquid hydrogen.
 The U-H-U linkage through a hydrogen atom is present in the structure.

 Water reaction

 Uranium hydride forms when uranium metal (e.g. in Magnox fuel with corroded cladding) becomes exposed to water or steam, with uranium dioxide as byproduct: